Compare lengths using words: long, short, tall, taller, shorter.

 To compare lengths, place objects side by side with one end lined up.

-Standard units like centimetres are the same for everyone.
+Standard units like centimetres, kilograms, and litres are the same for everyone.

 A. Fill in the Blanks

-A giraffe is than a dog. (taller / shorter)
+6. A cricket bat is than a pencil. (longer / shorter)

 a) A leafb) A brickc) A feather